 - Even before that arc, he had adhesive abilities allowing him to climb up walls.
 That can sometimes come in handy but super-sticky powers still sound puny when compared to super strength and agility.
 In fact, he once held a small child to his back with no hands, like a spider's egg sac.
 That's right.
 Spidey had the power to give spider-piggyback rides!
 The proportionate piggy-back rides of a spider!

-- Namor the Sub-Mariner had super strength, could fly, could breathe both air and water, could charge his body with electricity, had telepathic control over undersea life... and could puff himself up like a puffer fish.
+- Namor the Sub-Mariner has super strength, can fly, can breathe both air and water, can charge his body with electricity, has telepathic control over undersea life... and can puff himself up like a puffer fish.
 The latter powers (thankfully) haven't been seen since his reintroduction into Marvel in the 1960s.

-- On a related note, this is arguably why Aquaman is often seen more as a punchline than a legitimate superhero, since people tend to overlook his more useful abilities like super strength and breathing underwater, and just remember him as "the guy who talks to fish" (and of course, even that ability can be surprisingly useful in large bodies of water.)
+- On a related note, this is arguably why Aquaman is often seen more as a punchline than a legitimate superhero, since people tend to overlook his more useful abilities like super strength, durability and breathing underwater, and just remember him as "the guy who talks to fish" (and of course, even that ability can be surprisingly useful in large bodies of water...
+Ever seen Jaws?
+Yeah, he can make that happen to you whenever he damn well pleases).
+It does not help that Superfriends mostly forgot about the strength and durability and didn't even bother much to at least make him Badass Normal outside of water.
+Yet, in some incarnations he is one of the most powerful Justice League members, especially when he also has magic on top of his other powers.

 - It's more a Required Secondary Power, but Scott Summers, aka.
 Cyclops, has a natural grasp of spatial geometry: usually he uses it to bounce his eyebeams off stuff, but he has used it for other things (like throwing rocks and baseball) at least occasionally.
 Wolverine once noted that this means it's a very bad idea to play against Cyke in a game of pool.
 Captain America also has this as well for the same reason (except with his shield); one can only imagine what would happen if the two of them played pool together.